Tywed/news-menu/README.md

 ## Warning

 This module makes changes to the Webtrees database, the data entered through the module is not exported to GEDCOM files.
 Before installing the module on your main site, try to test it.

+The module only works with webtrees version 2.2.0 and higher.
+For version 2.1, use the [module version 0.2.3](https://github.com/Tywed/news-menu/releases/tag/v0.2.3)

 <a name="description"></a>
 ## Description